MPE Emulator

 Anchor (ANCH, Z1ANC)

 A split point for the keyboard.
-Expression and controller events can be applied differently to each side of the split point.
+Each side of the keyboard can be transposed independently from each other, and expression and controller events can be applied differently to them.
 For example, one may want to send channel pressure (aftertouch) events only to the newest or the highest note above A3, but not to bass notes or chords played with the left hand.

 Table of Contents